PatrickRooney/distance/README.md

     OUTPUT_DIST: 'distance_matrix.csv'
     OUTPUT_PAIRS: 'distance_pairs.csv'

- 3. How to Install and Run the Project:
+# How to Install and Run the Project:

 I created the [distance repo](https://github.com/PatrickRooney/distance) on a laptop running Ubuntu version 20.04.5 and Python version 3.8.10.

 After cloning the [distance repo](https://github.com/PatrickRooney/distance) to your local directory, you will need to do the following to run the script using the example "toy" dataset:

+1. cd /distance

-Check that the values in the `config.yml` file have the correct pathnames.
+2. Check that the values in the `config.yml` file have the correct pathnames.
 Change them to appropriate values if you are not using the example dataset.

-Activate the virtual environment
+3. Activate the virtual environment

     `./source venv/bin/activate`

+4. Install python packages

+    `pip3 install requirements.txt`

-After filling the applicable values in the config.yml file, the script may be run at the Linux command line by issuing
+5. you may edit and run `euclidean_double_scaled_distance.py` with your favorite IDE, or run the script at the Linux command line by issuing

 ```
-python3 filepath/euclidean_double_scale_distance.py /.config.yml`
+python3 filepath/euclidean_double_scaled_distance.py /.config.yml
 ```
 for example, I have a virtual environment where python3 is stored in `./venv/bin` and the python script is stored in `./python`:

 ```
-./venv/bin/python3 ./python/euclideandoublescaledstoredistances.py /.config.yml
+./venv/bin/python3 ./python/euclidean_double_scaled_distance.py /.config.yml
 ```

-(note you may still get the warning "A value is trying to be set on a copy of a slice from a DataFrame" but it produces correct output)

- 4. Directory Structure
+# Directory Structure

  ```